Glad-Labs/glad-labs-codebase/web/public-site/README.md

 ## Overview

-The GLAD Labs public site serves as the primary content distribution platform, consuming content from the Strapi v5 CMS and presenting it through a fast, SEO-optimized interface.
+The Glad Labs public site serves as the primary content distribution platform, consuming content from the Strapi v5 CMS and presenting it through a fast, SEO-optimized interface.

 **Status:** ✅ Production Ready
 **Version:** 3.0